crusoexia/vim-dream/README.md

 Vim dream
 =========

-A color scheme for vim, provide both dark and light theme.
+An originate color scheme for vim.

 Install
 -------